ahmedombada/ansible-k8s/README.md

  9. Configure an entry in your internal dns server or hosts file (in linux: ``` /etc/resolv.conf ```, in windows: ```C:\Windows\System32\drivers\etc\hosts ```, its hidden under windows, so you need to say show all files, and you MUST run your editor as an administrator to make changes)
  10. If you've done everything correctly you should be able to reach your service by name from the browser.

+ # Bugs and Issues
+ Open a new Issue and i will try to solve it :).